libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 - Every observed address we get using the Identify protocol is recorded in the Observed Address Manager.

-- When the Host wants to build it’s address set, one of the steps it takes is to ask the Observed Address Manager for the addresses it thinks should be shared.
+When the Host wants to build its address set, one of the steps it takes is to ask the Observed Address Manager for the addresses it thinks should be shared.

 - Here are the rules used by the Manager to determine which addresses will be shared:
     - The observed address should NOT be a loopback address.